 If “Fletcher” ever appeared on Roger Waters’ original Bricks In The Wall demos — and it most likely did not, it would have been no more than an idea, rough song concept, or musical fragment.
 Again, it is unlikely likely that the roots of the song went that far back.

 However, musically and thematically, the track sounds as though it fits in seamlessly on Side 3 of The Wall, especially when Waters’ spoken-word list of 1980’s world leaders from the bridge of the track is removed.

-If “Fletcher” was one of the tracks written specifically for Spare Bricks: Music From The Film before Waters chose to change the concept of The Wall’s follow-up from a collection of movie tracks, original LP leftovers, and new tracks written to expand the story, that implies at least an unlikely connection to The Wall canon at some point.
+If “Fletcher” was one of the tracks written specifically for Spare Bricks before Waters chose to change the concept of the album from a collection of movie tracks, original LP leftovers, and new tracks written to expand the story, that implies at least an unlikely connection to The Wall canon at some point.

 “The Fletcher Memorial Home” with a clean, instrumental-only bridge.
 Spoken-word vocals have been removed.
 Skip to about 58 seconds to hear the revised bridge.

 My Unofficial, Alternate Timeline, Armchair-Record Producer Reasoning for Why “Fletcher Memorial Home” Belongs on The Wall